Kalvar/ios-KRGpsTracker/README.md

 ## How To Get Started

-KRGpsTracker is a route tracker which records the route of running to show on MKMapView, and it can calculate the running info.
+KRGpsTracker is a route tracker which records the route of running to show on MKMapView, it can calculate the running info and show it on real-time.

 ``` objective-c
 #import "KRGpsTracker.h"